vaginessa/dns-wiki/Similar-Firewall-solutions.md

 Similar Android Firewall solutions
 -----------------

-Generally there are five categories of Android Firewalls:
+Generally there are six categories of Android Firewalls:
 * Firewalls which uses a _local VPN_ for traffic filtering (Dr. Web Anti-Virus,[...])
 * Firewalls which use a _separate own VPN_ (Android doesn't allow to use two VPNs together the same time) like Opera Max for compressing the traffic (if it's enabled the firewall may not work)
 * Firewalls which using _iptables_, like AFWall+, Droidwall, Avast, Comodo,[...]
 * Firewalls which using a _local HTTP proxy_ (or integrate it in Android's VPN) like AdAway, AdGuard,...
 * Browser or app related firewalls, like NoScript, Bluetooth Firewalls and such, which basically only blocking specific functions and not the traffic itself.
+* Dynamic egress filtering: Monitors all outbound network traffic and issue dynamic promts (on-demand) in order to determine egrees filter rules.
+The rules are defined per application.

 _IPTables based:_
 * _Builtin_ Linux iptables (no GUI, but it can be controlled via scripts/Terminal/ADB)